Church history can be a journey through doctrinal

 1799 - The Church Missionary Society (Church of England) was formed.
 John Vanderkemp,

-Dutch physician went to Cape Colony, Africa.
+a Dutch physician went to Cape Colony, Africa.
 Religious Tract Society organized

 1800 - New York Missionary Society formed